-It is an online event poster that represents the DEMO Festival (Netherlands) web resource, developed by the Dept agency (Amsterdam).
-The brightness and saturation of colors, pretentiousness, and hyper-dimensions of typography precisely reveal the subject of the resource, that is advertising a mass event.
-Even such a move happens to enable you to position the event at first glance.
+An online event poster represents the DEMO Festival (Netherlands) web resource, developed by the Dept agency (Amsterdam).
+The brightness and saturation of colors, pretentiousness and hyper-dimensions of typography precisely reveal the subject of the resource, that is, advertising a mass event.
+However, even such a move happens to enable you to position the event at first glance.
 Provided this happens, the matter further depends on facilities and informative content.

 Go to the homepage https://alacrangroup.com/

 Even if a user visits this resource accidentally, it will take them a long time to leave.
 Together with the creative group Alacran, the Jam3 Design&Development studio, based in Toronto (Canada), developed a project offering the user a chance to compose their own melody from electronic samples.
 Just by clicking on different points, one can create a mix of sounds.
 It can be further shared with friends or left on the website so that other users could listen to the result.